nptscot/nptscot.github.io/README.md

 # web
-Website for the Atum Scotland Project
+Website for the NPT Scotland Project